 Payment Card Data Security Policy

-- Approver: Chief Financial Officer and Vice President Administration and Operations
+- Owner: Chief Financial Officer and Vice-President Administration and Operations

 I. Purpose

-1. To communicate the rules and expectations necessary to ensure that Toronto Metropolitan University (the "University") remains in compliance with the Payment Card Industry Data Security Standard (“PCI-DSS”) regulation.
+1. To communicate the rules and expectations necessary to ensure that the University remains in compliance with the Payment Card Industry Data Security Standard (“PCI-DSS”).

-3. PCI-DSS compliance is a requirement that authorizes Merchants to accept card-based payments.
-Failure to comply with PCI-DSS could result in the University incurring financial penalties and increases the possibility of a sensitive data breach.
+2. In order to accept card-based payments, all Merchants must comply with the PCI-DSS.
+Failure to comply with the PCI-DSS could result in the University incurring financial penalties and increase the possibility of a sensitive data breach.

 II.
 Scope and Application